tchiong/lifehack2022/kindness_network/README.md

 Since we are unable to get approval to connect to singpass for login during the duration of this competition, we provide two test accounts each for beneficiaries and volunteers.

+After clicking log in, choose either volunteer or beneficiary and you will enter the singpass login screen.
+Below the singpass QR code, you will see some buttons to log in as test accounts.